Githumaru/PetanqueBotProject/README.md

 # PetanqueBotProject
-This project is a Telegram bot for tracking the ratings of players in a game, using the ELO rating system.
+This project is a Telegram bot for tracking the ratings of players in a game, using the Elo rating system.

 ## The bot has a starting menu with four buttons: